CNMAT/OpenSoundControl.org/spec-1_0.md

-When an OSC server receives an OSC Message, it must invoke the appropriate OSC Methods in its OSC Address Space based on the OSC Message\'s OSC Address Pattern.
+When an OSC server receives an OSC Message, it must invoke the appropriate OSC Methods in its OSC Address Space based on the OSC Message's OSC Address Pattern.
 This process is called *dispatching* the OSC Message to the OSC Methods that *match* its OSC Address Pattern.
 All the matching OSC Methods are invoked with the same argument data, namely, the OSC Arguments in the OSC Message.